 There is a significant lack of gender balance and respect for women staff members at all levels of the UNDP Country Office in the DRC.
 Progress in this area is greatly needed so that UNDP can model the changes it aims to inspire with respect to gender equality in its programming.

-Take immediate measures at the institutional level to address the lack of gender balance and
+• Take immediate measures at the institutional level to address the lack of gender balance and respect for women staff members in the Country Office.

 Introduction

 Context and Description of the Programme